wayofchange/records/blurbs.md

 # Our Studio
   - Where(ish)?

-We are a studio startup located in Edmonton, the most tree-dense city when observed from air, in the plains of Alberta, Canada.
+We are a studio startup located in Edmonton, in the heart of the plains of Alberta, Canada.
   - About Us
+Way Of Change Records (WOCR)

 # Listen
   - Stream